Backporting an e-Invoice Solution for GBS GmbH

 An e-Invoicing Solution

-At Günther Business Solutions GmbH we scrambled to master the situation - and managed to create a great solution in a couple of very intensive months’ consultation and programming.
 The solution we developed for the advanter ERP system was a two file module: one file for the code and one for the customer’s data.

 The Problem